Eclypsed/nix-jmu-cs345/README.md

   };
 }
 ```
+For use in home-manager, import `nix-jmu-cs345.homeManagerModules.bernstdh` in your `home.nix` instead.

-Then, in your `configuraiton.nix` (or whichever nix file you please)
+Then, in your configuration, enable the environment.
 ```nix
 programs.nix-jmu-cs345.enable = true;
 ```